Vaveliksia: Discovery and naming

+The generic epithet Vaveliksia and specific epithet of the type species V. velikanovi honour the Ukrainian geologist, Vyacheslav A. Velikanov.
+The specific epithet of V. vana derives directly from the Latin word vana, to mean "incorporeal".

 Description

 The typical Vaveliksia had a frankfurter-like appearance, with one end attached to the substrate by a disk-like holdfast.
 The body wall was very thin, and perforated.
 At the top was a hole, which may be an osculum, if they were indeed true sponges.
 In V. velikanovi, found only in Precambrian strata of the Dneister, the top has a crown of wrinkles which was originally interpreted as tentacles (the first fossils were originally thought to be of a polyp-like organism), and the holdfast is relatively flat and disk-like.
 V. vana, found at the White Sea shores and in Australia, is thinner in diameter, has an unwrinkled top, and the holdfast is much more convex or dome-like.
 Some specimens of V. vana also had arms.